World powers hope to resume Iran talks quickly

 "This proposal is totally unacceptable from Israel's perspective," one official said.

-Other than a suspension of enrichment of uranium to 20 percent fissile purity, the six powers have asked Iran to ship out the existing stockpile of the material and close down a facility where such work is done.
+The six powers have asked Iran to ship out its stockpile of 20-percent uranium and to close a facility where such work is done.

-(Additional reporting by Dan Williams in Jerusalem and Fredrik Dahl in Vienna; editing by Michael Roddy)
+(Additional reporting by Dan Williams in Jerusalem and Fredrik Dahl in Vienna)